Skip to content

 2. Week 1

 First pre-call brief ships under review on a scheduled discovery.
-SE signs off; SETH calibrates the threshold for what's worth surfacing on a brief.
+SE signs off; SETH tunes the threshold for what's worth surfacing on a brief.

 3. Month 1